 In a large bowl, place the flour, xanthan gum, cornstarch, 2/3 cup confectioners’ sugar (77 g) and salt, and whisk to combine well.
 Add the finely chopped nuts and whisk again to combine.

-Add the butter and vanilla, and mix until well-combined.
+Chop the butter into chunks (each about 1 tablespoon) and scatter on top of the dry ingredients.
+Add the vanilla, too, and mix until well-combined.
 I find that pressing down on the butter with the back of a spoon helps to distribute it throughout the dough.

 The cookie dough will look somewhat sandy, and will clump in places.
-Add water by the scant teaspoonful, mixing after each addition, until the dough holds together when scoop or squeezed.
+Add water by the scant teaspoonful, mixing after each addition, until the dough holds together easily when squeezed in your hand.
+Stop short of adding water before the dough feels wet or sticky.

 Scoop the dough by the heaping tablespoon (an overfull #70 ice cream scoop is ideal here, but two spoons work well, too).
 Roll each piece of dough into a round gently between the palms of your hands.
 Don’t pack the dough; just shape it.